slerman12/Help-me/7-Ongoing.md

 ## Conclusion

+- [Disproof 1](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) showed the unethicality of the policy.
-- Disproof 1 disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own policy.
+- Disproof 2 disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own policy.

 ## Imagined dialogue